vpenando/functional-cpp/README.md

 # functional-cpp
 Header-only tools for functional programming in C++

-It provide the following features:
+It provides the following features:

 ---